-Modern Slavery Statement 2018/19
+Modern Slavery Statement 2019/20

-The following statement is intended as an update to the actions The University of Sheffield has taken so far in our efforts to acknowledgement and adhere to section 54(1) part 6 of the Modern Slavery Act 2015.
-Furthermore, it will set out the University’s continued efforts to ensure that slavery and human trafficking are not taking place in our supply chain.
+As part of the Higher Education sector, we recognise that we have a duty to take a robust approach in removing slavery and human trafficking from our supply chains.
+The following statement is intended as an update to the actions we have taken so far in our efforts to acknowledge and adhere to section 54(1) part 6 of the Modern Slavery Act 2015.
+Furthermore, it will set out our continued efforts to ensure that slavery and human trafficking is not taking place in our supply chain.

 2. The University’s Structure, Business and Supply Chains

-With 29,000 students, who come from 150 different countries, and a turnover of £690m, The University of Sheffield is one of the biggest and most influential Universities in the U.K. We are a member of the Russel Group of Universities and our research has a global reputation.
+With 29,000 students, who come from 150 different countries, and a turnover of £715m we are one of the biggest and most influential Universities in the U.K. We are a member of the Russel Group of Universities and our research has a global reputation.

-The University of Sheffield is dedicated to sector leading academic achievement across a broad range of disciplines.
-Our academic departments are grouped into five faculties:
+We are dedicated to sector leading academic achievement across a broad range of disciplines.
+Our academic departments are grouped into the following six faculties:

-- Arts and Humanities
+- Faculty of Arts & Humanities

-- Medicine, Dentistry and Health
+- Faculty of Medicine, Dentistry and Health

-- Social Sciences
+- Faculty of Social Sciences

-- City College, Thessaloniki, Greece
+- International Faculty – City College, Thessaloniki, Greece

 - Sheffield Advisory Services, Kuala Lumpur, Malaysia